jpittelkow/Housarr/docs/DOCUMENTATION_DOCKER.md

 **Purpose**: Sets up container before starting services

 **Actions**:
+1. **Syncs migrations** from backup to handle volume mount overwrites (always copies from `/var/www/migrations-backup` to ensure latest migrations are present)
-1. Fixes permissions for storage, database, bootstrap/cache directories
+2. Fixes permissions for storage, database, bootstrap/cache directories
-2. Creates SQLite database if using SQLite and doesn't exist
+3. Creates SQLite database if using SQLite and doesn't exist
-3. Runs config cache and migrations (if artisan exists)
+4. Runs config cache and migrations (if artisan exists)
-4. Executes command (supervisord)
+5. Executes command (supervisord)

+**Migration Sync**: Because the `/var/www/html/database` directory is often mounted as a volume, the container's migrations can be overwritten by an older or empty host directory.
+The entrypoint always syncs migrations from the backup (baked into the image) to ensure the database schema stays up-to-date.

 **Permissions**: Sets www-data ownership and 775 permissions